 Address Osteoporosis Through Nutrition: Don’t Depend on Calcium Solely!

-But don’t worry, there’s hope!
+But don't worry, there's hope!
 With the right combination of proper nutrition and, if needed, medication, it is possible to manage osteoporosis more easily.
-But keep in mind that if you opt for natural ways, patience is key, as they require a good amount of time.
+The goal is to build healthy bones by focusing on a holistic approach that includes diet, exercise, and lifestyle changes.
+However, keep in mind that if you opt for natural methods, patience is key, as they require a considerable amount of time.
 So, a quick fix is not an option.

-Before we start, just to be clear, calcium alone is not the solution; phosphorus and other nutrients are equally important.
+Before we begin, to clarify, calcium alone is not the solution; phosphorus and other essential nutrients are equally important.
 Too much calcium can lead to the calcification of your arteries, which means that calcium builds up in the artery walls, making them stiff and less flexible, and leading to heart problems.

 What Is Osteoporosis & Why Does It Matter